Mediation Program for Domestic Relations Cases

 There are three (3) avenues in which parties may attend mediation:

 1. Child-Related Mediation with Family Court Services (FCS) – When issues are child-related, and the parties cannot agree on a mediator, FCS conducts the mediation.
 FCS is a department of the Office of the Chief Judge.
 All entered FCS orders shall be emailed to drd.family@cookcountyil.gov.
 The parties shall then receive a date and time for their mediation session from FCS.
 For questions about FCS mediation or scheduling, call (312) 603-1540.
-For more information on Family Court Services programs, please go here.
+For more information, visit Family Court Services.

-2. Financial Mediation with a Court-Certified Mediator – For discretionary mediation of non-child related issues, the court may order parties to mediation with an attorney on the court-certified mediation list.
+2. Financial Mediation with a Court-Certified Mediator – For discretionary mediation of non-child related issues, the court may order parties to mediation with an attorney on the court-certified mediator list (attorneys only).
 Court-certified mediators are approved by the Presiding Judge of the Domestic Relations Division.

 3. Private Mediation by Agreement – Parties may agree to a private mediator that will cover both issues.
-The private mediator may come from the court-certified list, but any mediator willing to serve within a period of time that would not interfere with the court’s scheduling of the case for trial may mediate.
+The private mediator may come from the court-certified mediator list (attorneys and qualified mental health professionals), but any mediator willing to serve within a period of time that would not interfere with the court’s scheduling of the case for trial may mediate.

 For more information on mediation, please review Local Court Rule 13.4

-Attorneys and mental health professionals interested in becoming a court-certified mediator, click here.
+Information for attorneys and mental health professionals interested in becoming a court-certified mediator